 Sharon has a few things she does when we travel that I shake my head at, like bringing her own pillow from home no matter where we’re going or how long the trip is.
 I’ve actually started doing this one myself, but only for longer trips so I no longer consider it that quirky (except when it’s just for a night of two.
 That’s still quirky).
 (Note from Sharon: Shup!
 I love my pillow!)

 She also wipes the TV remote control down with Purell, but I could see a reason for that, in an effort to prevent others’ germs from getting on our hands.
-Actually, this one made even more sense over the past year, when we were cleaning down the whole room with Lysol wipes.
+Actually, this one makes more sense over the past couple of years, when we started cleaning “high touch points” in our room with Lysol wipes.

 One thing I find odder is that she brings her own soap and shampoo.
 She’s been doing this for years, and it has nothing to do with hotels doing away with single-use containers in favor of refillable dispensers.
 What’s strange is that they’re not the same brand of soap and shampoo she uses at home.
 They’re specific ones that she only uses when she’s on vacation (Note from Sharon regarding the photo below: I don’t ever use Dove and I do not need to use Head & Shoulders.
 Joe, why did you pick THAT picture?!?!?!
 LOLOL!).